wajihaabbasi/recipe-finder/README.md

-# RecipeFinder - Full-Stack Recipe Discovery Platform
+# RecipeFinder - Recipe Discovery Platform

 RecipeFinder is a responsive web application that allows users to search for recipes, manage a personal "Favorites" library, and handle secure authentication.<br>
 This project was developed as part of the **DLBCSPJWD01: Project Java and Web Development** portfolio.